edinburgh-hoppers/website/README.md

  - \_layouts: contains the structure of our pages.
 A lot of variables in [Liquid](https://shopify.github.io/liquid/basics/introduction/) are present, so brushing up on how Liquid works is highly recommended.
  - \_includes: contains sections of the websites that can be added onto a main page.
 This helps separate parts of a website into individual functionality.
 Each file is a .html file.
 These files can be included using the include keyword (eg: ```{% include <filename>.html %})```.
  - \_data: contains .yml files that holds all data files that are used in our website.
- - \_assets: contains images, stylesheets, and script files that are used in the website.
+ - \assets: contains images, stylesheets, and script files that are used in the website.
 Stylesheets have the extension .scss, which is the [Sass](https://sass-lang.com/guide) preprocessor for CSS.
 Script files are in JavaScript.
+Additionally, we also use [Bootstrap](https://getbootstrap.com/) to style our website.

 ## create big event